Intelligent-Retinal-Imaging-Systems/IntegrationDocumentation/objectmodel/ResultObject.md

 <a id="gradings"></a>
 ### ![alt text](/assets/structure.ico) Gradings

-Contains raw details of grading
+Contains raw details of grading.
+Findings are found as the Laterality code for the eye side grading.

 ##### ![alt text](/assets/properties.ico) Gradings properties